Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Answer: Vague Prompt- How to Plant Yam
+        Improved Prompt- Step by step process on how to cultivate yam in Nigeria during Harmattan season

+        Explanation: The improved prompt is more effective because it focuses